Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 Every two rows corresponds to one game with the away team as the first row and the home team as the second.
 The ``Close`` column has the over/under as the larger number, and the spread for the game in the row of the favored team.
 The ``ML`` column has the money line for each of the teams.

-This data was organized into a csv with one row for each game, as well as the date and team names labeled the same as the csv's from the NBA games data section.
-The betting odds are also translated into predictions for the score of the game and the probability of the home team winning.
-The script that creates the new odds csv is *clean_odds_data.py*.
-It outputs a file for each season.
-The file for the 2007-08 season is titled *odds_2007.csv*, and the other seasons are titled similarly.
-The organized data for the first four games is as follows:
+The odds data was organized into a new csv with one row for each game, and with the date and team names labeled as in *full_stats_running.csv*.
+In the new csv, the odds are translated into predictions for the score of the game and the probability of each team winning.
+The script that creates the new csv is *clean_odds_data.py*.
+It outputs one file for each season.
+The file for the 2007-08 season is titled *odds_2007.csv*, with the others titled similarly.
+The new files look as follows (these are the rows that correspond to the same four games as above):

 | DATE       | HOME   | AWAY   |   HOME_PTS |   AWAY_PTS |   HOME_WINS |
 |:-----------|:-------|:-------|-----------:|-----------:|------------:|